geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 * You can also search by word using SQL Like `%computer%` can give all quotes that have the word computer in it
 * To make matters exciting for practice, add a new column called `category` and update the API.

-I will leave it up to you on what else you would want to build on top of the newly created GET quotes REST API endpoint.
+I will leave it up to you what else you would want to build on top of the newly created GET quotes REST API endpoint.
 The next step is to create a POST API to create new quotes.

 ### Save new quote - POST API for Node.js MySQL tutorial